Philip R. Shawe: TransPerfect Legal Challenge

-Shawe has been outspoken on what he considers to be corruption in the Chancery Court.
 Once he became the sole owner of Transperfect, Shawe moved all of his corporate holdings from Delaware to Nevada.
-Corporate law professors and corporate lawyers have characterized Shawe as a "vindictive litigant" who engaged "in a spiteful personal vendetta" via a public attack ad campaign against Chancellor Brouchard following Bouchard's decision to order a sale.
+Some Delaware corporate law commentators have characterized Shawe as litigious and someone who engaged "in a spiteful personal vendetta" via a public attack ad campaign against Chancellor Andre Bouchard following Bouchard's decision to order the unique and rarely used remedy of a forced sale of a successful company that was not in danger of bankruptcy or financial stress.